 Written communication, whether hard copy or email, serves many purposes in a job search.
 In a thorough job search, you will write many types of letters.
 Cover letters, which accompany and introduce your resume, are the ones you may hear about most, but are not the only letters you will need.
 Letters also precede, follow-up and confirm verbal conversations, so they serve as a record and reminder of interactions, as well as evidence of your communication skills.

 There are similar elements to job search letters, but each letter should be individually tailored and targeted to the recipient.
 There is no such thing as an effective "form letter" in a job search.
-You know when you get a form letter in the mail; a prospective employer knows too.
+You know when you get a form letter; a prospective employer knows too.
 A letter that looks like it could have been randomly sent to any employer is a good candidate for the employer's "no" pile.

 Make your purpose clear